Table of Contents

 Peer and Academic Pressures

 The pressure to fit in and succeed academically or on social media can lead to significant stress for teenagers navigating high school.
 This pressure can sometimes lead to feelings of sadness, helplessness, and worthlessness among teenage girls.
-It’s important to be aware of these potential issues in order to provide support and guidance when needed.
+It’s important to be aware of these potential issues in order to provide guidance when needed.

 Treatment Options for Teenage Girls With Depression

-It’s important that depression is taken seriously and treated appropriately in teenage girls.[3]
-Early intervention can go a long way toward helping them manage their depression and live healthy, happy lives.
-Treatment options for teenage girls with depression include:
+It’s important that depression is taken seriously and treated appropriately in teenage girls.
+[3] Early intervention can go a long way toward helping them manage their depression and live healthy, happy lives.
+Treatment options for adolescent girls with depression include:

 Lifestyle Changes

 One of the best ways to combat adolescent depression is through lifestyle changes.
-Encouraging regular exercise, a healthy diet, and more sleep can help improve mood and overall well-being.
+Regular exercise, a healthy diet, and more sleep can help improve your child’s mood and overall well-being.
+Exercise releases feel-good hormones in the brain and can be as simple as taking a walk.
+A healthy diet and sufficient sleep regulate hormone levels and promote healthy brain function.

 Medication